Montenegro: Shooting leaves several dead, suspect on the run – DW – 01/01/2025

 Montenegro: Shooting leaves several dead, suspect on the runJanuary 1, 2025

-A 45-year-old man killed several people in Montenegro's historic city of Cetinje, and remains on the run, authorities said on Wednesday.
+A 45-year-old man killed several people in Montenegro's historic city of Cetinje, authorities said on Wednesday.

 National broadcaster RTCG and other local media said five adults and two children were killed.
 Four people were seriously injured and taken to hospital.